valancej/documentation/_general/account/invoices.md

   - account
   - invoices
   - billing
-categories:
-  - administration
+category: Account
 ---

 * include a table of contents
 {:toc}

 Invoices are available every month on the date the subscription began via email or the invoices page in your Account or Organization Settings.

 ### View and download invoices
 To view your invoices on Codeship